Includes videos! (Click below–if clicking on the picture doesn’t work, click on the title.)

 Usually I give a clinical case but sometimes we have fun with “characters”–people from television, the movies, composers, cartoon characters, etc., it’s a good way to make constitutional homeopathy come to life!
-Click below and have fun!
+Scroll down and have fun learning!

 Frasier Crane, the main character in the sitcom, “Frasier”.
 Frasier is a pretentious, pompous, social-climbing psychiatrist–try and guess his remedy!